Isetta-Team/Isetta-Website-Raw/docs/engine_docs/entity.md

 entity->AddComponent<ExampleComponent>();
 ```

+We also provided API for creating primitive like spheres, capsules and boxes.
+They are super useful for testing things out quickly, please refer to the [PrimitiveLevel](https://github.com/Isetta-Team/Isetta-Engine/blob/master/Isetta/IsettaTestbed/PrimitiveLevel/PrimitiveLevel.cpp) for their usage sample.

 ## Essential API
 - static `Entity::Instantiate`: instantiate a new (but empty) entity to the current level
 - `Entity::transform*`: entities hold a pointer to their transform